tartley/tartley.github.io/posts/a-laymans-philosophical-musings.md

 1. Professor Blackburn's thinking is entirely defective.
 I am sure this cannot be the case.
-He is a professor of his subject, his book, while quite understandably not comparable to Russel, has garnered great reviews on Amazon and in the press, for whatever that's worth.
+He is a professor of his subject, his book, while quite understandably not comparable to Russell, has garnered great reviews on Amazon and in the press, for whatever that's worth.
     As a layman I shall accord him the deference that is entirely his due.